jpinsent/portfolio/resume.md

 *Meadowvale Secondary School – Mississauga, ON*

 <h4 class="resume">Employment</h4>
+**Teaching Assistant**
+*University of Guelph – Guelph, ON*
+*Sept.
+2017 – Present*
+- Created lessons, tutorials, and marking schemes for students on HTML, CSS, and JavaScript
+- Hosted online office hours and led in-person seminars to assist students with their assignments
+- Created websites from scratch for students to use as examples for their assignments

 **Game Development Intern**
 *Adknown Inc. - Guelph, ON*
 *May 2017 - Sep 2017*